FilipeSsant/mylittlepokedex/README.md

 Hi :)

-This app is made to show up my abilities with React Native using Expo to ease the publication. **All resources used to develop here is used only for study.**
+This app is made to show up my abilities with React Native using Expo to ease the publication and other things. **All resources used to develop here is used only for study.**

 ##

 Oi :)

-Esse aplicativo foi feito para mostrar minhas habilidades com React Native usando Expo para facilitar a publicação. **Todos os recursos utilizados aqui foram somente para estudo.**
+Esse aplicativo foi feito para mostrar minhas habilidades com React Native usando Expo para facilitar a publicação e outras coisas. **Todos os recursos utilizados aqui foram somente para estudo.**

 ## Preview (Pré Visualização)